TheIoTCrowd/motif/README.md

 [Install Directly](https://raw.githubusercontent.com/TheIoTCrowd/motif/master/motif-master.user.js)

+**Note:** does not play nice with SEMTI itself, as I ended up just reimplementing the bits I used from there.

 ## Features

 - View flags inline on the post, without having to load the more cluttered timeline or flag list.